dglava/falcon-bcc/README.md

 the F16 cockpit.
 It's supposed to make cold-starts a bit more interesting, by requiring more attention and not relying on the switches being always in the same state.
-It's probably unrealistic, since the plane would be prepared by the ground crew, hence the name (Bad Crew Chief).
+It's probably unrealistic, since the plane would be prepared by the ground crew, hence the name - Bad Crew Chief.

-It's a very hacky solution.
-It works by sending key-presses to Falcon BMS of the switches and knobs, but a random number of times, bringing them into a different state.
-It reads the keyfile to figure out which keyboard keys "to press".
-For it to work, you need to have the REQUIRED_CALLBACKS mentioned in the file mapped.
-Otherwise it won't work.
+It's a hacky solution.
+It works by sending key-presses to Falcon BMS which are assigned to all the various switches and knobs.

-It has to be manually triggered using the CMDS Panel.
-I experimented with automatic triggering upon entering the cockpit, but it seems fragile, since the Falcon BMS shared memory reports entering the cockpit (the 3D world) too soon.
-Adding a delay might be a solution, but I settled for manually triggering it by toggling something in the cockpit.
-It might change in the future.

 ### How to use
-* Edit **falcon-bcc.py** and replace `KEYFILE` with the location of your keyfile.
-* You should also make sure that all the required callbacks are mapped to something in your keyfile.
-Check the falcon-bcc.py file and `REQUIRED_CALLBACKS`
-* Then run the **falcon-bcc.py** file with Python.
+* Run the **falcon-bcc.py** file with Python.
 * Once in-game, randomize the cockpit by moving the Mode knob on the CMDS panel to STBY.